constantinpape/z5/README.md

 You can find the necessary set-up for conda environments for python 2.7 / 3.6 in `requirements27.yml`, `requirements36.yml`.

-To set up the conda environment and install the package (python 3.6):
+To set up the conda environment and install the package (for python 3.6):
 ```
 $ conda env create -f requirements36.yml
 $ source activate z5-36